 - The German Colonial Archives Reichskolonialamt R1001 guide

 - Empire and Commonwealth pts 1 & 2; Masculinity, 1560–1918: Men Defining Men and Gentlemen

 - Plantation Life in the Caribbean

-Nominations for FY2015 are closed.
+Nominations for FY2016 are open.
 Voting information will be posted when the ballot is open.

 For more information about the Purchase Proposal Program, please contact Mary Wilke.
 A short video tutorial outlining the steps of the purchase proposal nomination and voting process is available on CRL's YouTube channel.